willyfromtheblock/weatherman/README.md

 # Weatherman
-is a simple tool build on top of [strom_api](https://github.com/willyfromtheblock/strom_api "strom_api") and the [open-meteo](https://open-meteo.com/ "open-meteo") API.
+is a simple tool build on top of [nager.at holiday API](https://date.nager.at/Api "nager.at") and the [open-meteo](https://open-meteo.com/ "open-meteo") API.

 It allows you to define a location with lat and long coordinates for which it will get a weather forecast for the next 24 hours from **open-meteo**.
-It then queries **strom_api** for the respective electricity prices in **Spain** (currently only peninsular.)
+It then queries **nager.at** if the respective day is a holiday in Spain (presently not configurable), so all day is considered superOffPeak.

-Prices will now be ranked by temperature, so you can get the lowest energy price at the highest outside temperature, ideal for **heat pump** applications.
+Prices will now be ranked by temperature, so you can get the highest outside temperature in the best energy price window, ideal for **heat pump** applications.

-The number of time slots is configurable, see **docker-compose.yml**.
+The number of time slots is configurable in the request.

 Work in progress.